fmruy/3dpa_research_tension_networks/README.md

 The basic Grasshopper workflow could be divided into the following basic steps:

-_TO BE INCLUDED: IMAGES OF ORGANIZED GH SCRIPT_

 1. Import network of tensors as curves (or generate them parametrically)
 2. Wall design
     1. Design wall